ProjectBasedLearning/resources/python_basics/README.md

 [Random](https://www.youtube.com/watch?v=JloQCKZZFc0)\
 [Functions](https://www.youtube.com/watch?v=BVfCWuca9nw)

-  You are free to make any other project too using these key concepts here is one more example: [A Restaurant Billing system](https://github.com/HarshKapadia2/Restaurant-Billing-Python)
+  You are free to make any other project using these key concepts.
+Here is one more example: [A Restaurant Billing system](https://github.com/HarshKapadia2/Restaurant-Billing-Python)

 ---